exDeos/hello-world/README.md

 Lover of science fiction, science, math, and the areas where art intersects the three.
 And like any true scientist, a cynic and a skeptic.
 Worked in professions the past ten years and still seeking professionals.
 Organizations stopping me, and saying not to go.
-Holding my back.
+Holding me back.
 Time to rip off these chains and use them as nunchucks.
 Going hard in the paint.
 Lights above me.
 Court below.
 Dunk.